 - Be a committed listener.
 Listening takes more focus and energy than we usually give it, but the impact when your counterpart is understood and not merely interpreted is magic.

 - “Make ‘em work, and let ‘em play”, the approach of legendary NFL coach Don Shula.
-Make ‘em work insists that everyone prepares.
+Make ‘em work insists that everyone prepares (including the management) and thereby create the conditions of success.
 Everybody wants to be on a championship team… nobody wants to come to practice.
 Let ‘em play recognizes that performance is the result of everyone fulfilling their role, not you controlling every movement.

 - It all starts with Leadership… and leadership starts with courage.